christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 So I guess we are all already at the point where we know that testing is very important.
 And you probably know that Laravel provides some great [testing features]({% post_url 2015-07-14-start-testing-your-laravel-application-today %}) right out of the box.
 And of course there are great testing frameworks out there that you can use on top of Laravel like [Behat](http://behat.org/en/latest) or [Codeception](http://codeception.com/).
 So why do we need something new?

 It is because of the architecture of our applications.
-A lot of Laravel applications just handle the backend logic and let JavaScript frameworks like Vue or Angular do the Frontend.
+A lot of Laravel applications just handle the backend logic and let JavaScript frameworks like Vue or Angular do the front-end.
 This way we can provide a better and faster experience for our users.
 But with these applications we have a big problem.
-They get separated in two pieces and it gets much harder to test them.
+They get separated in two pieces and it gets much harder to test them end to end.

 ## Laravel 5.4 and Dusk

 With the upcoming release there will be also a change in Laravel testing.
-Until now Laravel's test were separated in `Unit` and `Application` testing.
+Until now tests in Laravel were separated in `Unit` and `Application` tests.
 The second one provided a lot of methods for testing HTTP request or browser behavior. (visit, click, see etc.) Laravel uses the Symfony BrowserKit component to simulate a web browser.
 This was quite fine but it is still not a real browser.

 In Laravel 5.4 this will change.
 By default the application holds a `Feature` and a `Unit` directory for tests.
-Feature tests are similar to Application tests but there is no more browser stuff included.
+Feature tests are similar to Application tests, but there is no more browser stuff included.
 So if you want to `visit` a page, `click` a link or `see` some text you will need to pull in Dusk.
 Everything regarding browser automation will be part of Dusk.

-<blockquote>Laravel Dusk provides an expressive, easy-to-use browser automation and testing API.
-(Taylor Otwell)</div>
+<blockquote>Laravel Dusk provides an expressive, easy-to-use browser automation and testing API. </blockquote>
 <p class="quote-author">Taylor Otwell</p>

 ## Installation